 Let us fix an encoding as above and denote $l(n)=\log \bar n$.
 For $u\in\{0,1\}^n$ the value $\LDC_{n,\delta}(u)$ is a string of length $2^l$.
 So, we can view $\LDC_{n,\delta}(u)$ as a Boolean function

 Having fixed a weak design $S_1,\ldots,S_m$ and an encoding $\LDC_{n,\delta}$, we define the Trevisan function $\TR_{\delta}: \{0,1\}^n\times\{0,1\}^d \to \{0,1\}^m$ as

 We do not need to show that $\TR$ is an extractor (for suitable values of $n, d, m$); in our proof we refer directly to the definition of this function.
-We will use the Trevisan function for $\delta=\frac{1}{8m}$ and $m=k+d+2$.
+We will use the Trevisan function for $\delta=\frac{1}{8m}$ and $m=k+d+1$.
 More precisely, the parameters are chosen as follows.
-Numbers $k$ and $n$ are taken from the statement of the theorem; $l(n)=\log \bar n$ is obtained from the construction of $\LDC_{n,\delta}$; it remains to choose an appropriate $m$ and $d=O(l^2\log m)=O(\log^3 n)$ so that (i) there exists a week design with parameters $m,l,d$, and (ii) the equation $m=k+d+2$ holds true.
+Numbers $k$ and $n$ are taken from the statement of the theorem; $l(n)=\log \bar n$ is obtained from the construction of $\LDC_{n,\delta}$; further, we can choose appropriate $m$ and $d=O(l^2\log m)=O(\log^3 n)$ so that (i) there exists a weak design with parameters $m,l,d$, and (ii) it holds $m=k+d+1$.

-Denote by $L_b$ the set of all strings whose time-bounded complexity conditional on $b$ is not greater than $k$:
+Denote by $L_b$ the set of all strings whose time-bounded complexity conditional on $b$ is less than $k$: